Lessons on Parameter Sharing across Layers in Transformers: Experiments on Machine Translation

-Figure \ref{fig:valid_nll_by_time} illustrates the negative log-likelihood (NLL) values on newstest2013 for each training time.
+Figure \ref{fig:valid_nll_by_time} illustrates the negative log-likelihood (NLL) values on newstest2013 for each training step.
 In this figure, we used $M=6$ and $N=12$ for our proposed strategies.
-This figure shows that the proposed strategies achieved better NLL values than Universal during the training.
-This result also indicates that the proposed strategies are more time efficient than Universal.
-Moreover, Figure \ref{fig:valid_nll_by_time} shows that the proposed strategies outperformed Vanilla at the early phase of their training.
-Since Vanilla has converged, it would be hard for Vanilla to outperform the proposed strategies on NLL even if we spent the twice training time for Vanilla.
-Therefore, this figure indicates that our proposed parameter sharing strategies are efficient.
+This figure shows that Universal achieved better NLL values in the beginning of the training but the proposed strategies outperformed others when the training step is larger than 15,000.
+When we have finished training, the proposed strategies achieved better NLL values than Universal (and Vanilla).
+This result also indicates that the proposed strategies achieved better performance.
+We emphasize that the proposed strategies reached this better performance with small computational time in comparison with Universal because the proposed strategies are faster as in Table \ref{tab:exp_main_result}.

-\paragraph{(ii) Comparison among the proposed parameter sharing strategies} Table \ref{tab:exp_main_result} shows that all proposed strategies achieved almost the same scores for $M = 6$ and $N = 12$.
-In contrast, the scores of \textsc{sequence} were lower than those of the other two strategies for $M = 6$ and $N = 18$.
-This result indicates that \textsc{cycle} and \textsc{cycle (rev)} are better strategies when we construct a deep Transformer with a small $M$, namely, saving parameter size.
-For $M = 6$ and $N = 18$, \textsc{cycle (rev)} improved by 0.41 from Universal in the averaged BLEU score even though their computational speeds were almost the same.
-Therefore, \textsc{cycle} and \textsc{cycle (rev)} are superior parameter efficient strategy.

-\paragraph{(iii) Comparison with models without restrictions on parameters} The lowest part of Table \ref{tab:exp_main_result} indicates results when we prepared more parameters.
-We trained these models to investigate the performance of models without any restriction on parameters.
-In other words, the purpose of these settings are to investigate upper bounds of the performance.
-However, their scores were lower than scores of our proposed strategies.
-This result implies that our parameter sharing strategies are also better than the model without any restriction on parameters in terms of the BLEU score.
-In fact, previous studies on language modeling demonstrated that the parameter sharing achieved better performance~\cite{DBLP:journals/corr/MelisDB17,merityRegOpt,takase-etal-2018-direct}.
-If we applied several techniques to improve the performance of a deep model~\cite{li-etal-2020-shallow} or a model consisting of many parameters~\cite{takase-kiyono-2021-rethinking}, we might raise BLEU scores of the lowest part of Table \ref{tab:exp_main_result}.
-However, since our purpose is \emph{not} to achieve the top score, we trained each model with the conventional training procedure.
+\paragraph{(ii) Comparison with models without parameter sharing across layers} The lowest part of Table \ref{tab:exp_main_result} indicates results when we prepared more parameters.
+We trained these models to investigate the performance of models without parameter sharing across layers.
+In other words, the purpose of these settings are comparison with models using larger memory footprint.
+As shown in Table \ref{tab:exp_main_result}, the proposed strategies achieved better performance than models consisting of a large number of parameters in the averaged BLEU scores of newstest2010-2016.
+This result implies that the proposed parameter sharing strategies are not only efficient but also effective in constructing better encoder-decoder models.